cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 The sample space is the same for all RV: the cycle indexes.
 The measurable space is positive integers for event RV, positive reals for section RV.

-The data used for this is located in the `CTS2_1_data/` folder, the code used for processing and plotting data is located [here][1].
+The data used for this is located in the `reference_data/` folder, the code used for processing and plotting data is available in the `fastiron-stats` folder.
 For the analysis, the coefficients might be referred to by the name of their variables when it's not ambiguous.

 ### `CycleTracking`